pgbouncer/pgbouncer/doc/config.rst

 setting is off (default), the `server_reset_query`_ will be run only in pools that are in sessions-pooling mode.
 Connections in transaction-pooling mode should not have any need for reset query.

+It is workaround for broken setups that run apps that use session features over transaction-pooled pgbouncer.
+Is changes non-deterministic breakage to deterministic breakage - client always lose their state after each transaction.

 Default: 0